mphowardlab/mphowardlab.github.io/_members/hall-brennan.md

 ---
 name: Brennan Hall
 image: images/hall-brennan.jpg
-role: undergrad
+role: undergrad-alumni
-links:
+education:
-  email: bth0033@auburn.edu
+  - Auburn University, B.S. in Chemical Engineering (2024)
 ---

-Brennan joined the lab in 2022 and currently works with Noah to investigate the properties of alcohol and water mixtures, with a particular focus on diffusion coefficients and viscosity.
-The ultimate goal of his work is to understand multicomponent transport of such mixtures through polymer membranes.
-Brennan is pursuing an industry job in the energy field after graduation.
+Brennan worked in the lab from 2022-2024 to investigate the transport properties of alcohol and water mixtures, with a particular focus on diffusion coefficients and viscosity.